 In order to apply to the PTA Program students must demonstrate a 2.5 grade point average (GPA) for all required courses in the curriculum.
 All courses taken in the curriculum will be calculated to determine the curriculum GPA.
-College Preparatory Education (CPE) courses, Biology and Physics prerequisites and high school courses are not included in the GPA, unless these are the only courses with which to calculate GPA.
+College Prep English and Math, Biology and Physics prerequisites, and high school courses are not included in the GPA, unless these are the only courses with which to calculate GPA.

-- Courses outside of the established PTA curriculum, such as additional science and humanities course not required in the curriculum, are not used to calculate GPA for application. - Students without college credit in the curricular courses will need to demonstrate a GPA of 2.5 with their high school chemistry, biology and physics grades.
+- Courses outside of the established PTA curriculum, such as additional science and humanities courses not required in the curriculum, are not used to calculate GPA for application. - Students without college credit in the curricular courses will need to demonstrate a GPA of 2.5 with their high school chemistry and biology grades.